Bar Evolution in Edge-on Galaxies: A Demographic Study of Boxy/Peanut Bulges: FITS images processing

 where $\Delta x$ and $\Delta y$ are the side lengths of the region in x and y direction respectively, here taken as 10 pixels in each directions.
 Time $t_{exp}$ is the exposure time, which is taken to be 53.9 seconds for the r-band.
 Magnitude $mag_{zpt}$ is the zero point magnitude, here taken to be 24.8 \citep[see Table 21 of][]{stoughton2002sloan}.

 For each galaxy, all these initial guess parameters are compiled into a text file in \textsc{galfit} input format.
 It also includes galaxy name, output file name, convolution box size among other parameters.
-Our wrapping algorithm for automation takes care of the variable parameters, e.g., initial guesses, galaxy name, output file name, etc. This fitting analysis provides us with edge-disk parameters which are not available in the original SDSS catalogue.
+Our wrapping algorithm for automation takes care of the variable parameters, e.g., initial guesses, galaxy name, output file name, etc. This fitting analysis provides us with edge-disk parameters which are not available in the original SDSS catalog.
 In Fig.~\ref{fig:galfit_sdss_param}, we show comparison of exponential disk parameters obtained from SDSS and edge-disk parameters from our \textsc{galfit} decomposition.
 The left panel compares position angles, and the middle panel compares scale radii.
 Our analysis shows a good agreement between SDSS and \textsc{galfit} position angles and scale radii as evident from the equality line displayed in left most and middle panels.
 The SDSS exponential fitting semi-minor to semi-major axis ratio ($b/a$) and \textsc{galfit} edge-disk fitting scale height to scale radius ratio ($Z_{0}/R_{s}$) exhibits linear relation but non-unity slope as shown in the right most panel.
 We fit the straight line and obtain following relation,

-\section{BP/X bulge Classification}
+\section{BP/X bulge classification}

-After edge-disk fitting using \textsc{galfit}, we visually inspected residual images ($=$ original image $-$ model image) of all 6653 galaxies to build a catalogue of galaxies with and without BP/X bulges for detailed study.
+After edge-disk fitting using \textsc{galfit}, we visually inspected residual images ($=$ original image $-$ model image) of all 6653 galaxies to build a catalog of galaxies with and without BP/X bulges for detailed study.
 The sample without BP/X bulges is considered as control sample for comparison with the sample having BP/X bulges.
 We identify BP/X bulges in different stages/contrast.
 Following is our classification scheme for BP/X bulges and control sample.

-\begin{itemize} \item Both-sided:- This class of galaxies show the presence of x-shape or peanut-shape structure at their center in the residual images.
+\begin{itemize} \item Both-sided:- This class of galaxies show the presence of boxy, peanut, or x-shape structure at their center in the residual images.
 The structure can be clearly visible as in Fig.~\ref{fig:bpx_classification}(a,b,c) or can be faintly visible as in Fig.~\ref{fig:bpx_classification}(d,e,f).
-We identify 1675 galaxies in this class, which comprise nearly $25\%$ of the total sample.
+We identify 1673 galaxies in this class, which comprise nearly $25\%$ of the total sample.
+On the basis of visibility, this class can be further divided into strong and weak both-sided structures.
+In our analysis, we refer to both-sided as the collection of both strong and weak both-sided structures, unless specified differently.